mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 ### Mobile Carousel

-The content should be concise because the screen width is limited.
+Make sure to keep your content concise given the limited width real estate available.
 Since the texts are short, we can set `white-space: nowrap` to make the title stay in one line.
-The `min-width` is necessary on the aspect ratio to prevent from shrinking to zero.
+The `min-width` CSS property is necessary on the aspect ratio component to prevent it from shrinking to zero.

 {{"demo": "CarouselRatio.js", "bg": true}}